jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 Sometimes also called Domain.
 MediaMind crawls articles from different news paper domains.
 Legally, you are only allowed to receive full texts for domains where your organisation has a valid subscription, although MediaMind might have more subscriptions than you have. (see Organisation Settings)

-If you dont have a valid subscription, you will still receive summaries for articles from these domains, if they are matched to your search profile.
+If you do not have a valid subscription, you will still receive summaries of articles from these domains, provided they match your search profile.
+However, access to the full article content will not be available.

 > Note: For a search profile you can again select Subscriptions.
 These will then be used for external mail addresses from this search profile.
 (See search profile edit)